Low carb and keto mashed cauliflower with butter, Parmesan and garlic tastes amazing. Who needs mashed potatoes?

 - Steam the cauliflower in the microwave.

-- Then quickly process it in your food processor with butter, parmesan and spices into a wonderfully creamy cauliflower mash.
+- Then quickly process it in your food processor with butter, parmesan and spices into a wonderfully creamy mash.

 Can I use frozen cauliflower?